Rogers-Development-Services/Code-Quiz/README.md

 ## Usage

 Click the "Start" button and respond to the prompted buttons accordingly to select your answer to each question.
-Once you've received your score, please input your initials (i.e. MR for Matthew Rogers) and score provided into the two provided forms.
+Once you've received your score, input your initials (i.e. MR for Matthew Rogers) and score into the two provided forms.
 To play again, refresh your current browser window.

 ## Future Updates